Nutrition Coaching for anyone

 For some people, simply walking in the door to a CrossFit box is change enough.
 We get it.
 You don’t have to change everything all at once.

 That said, if you are looking to clean up your diet there are a few things that CrossFit recommends to keep you moving like a well-oiled machine.
 These are techniques we employ ourselves and are happy to help anyone who has questions.

 For those of you looking for more structure, we do offer nutrition coaching, from our in-house Nutrition Coach, Mary Banks:

 Monthly nutrition counseling: $125* / month.

-First month includes an in-depth email check-in to review lifestyle, current status, goals, and a health update that allow your coach to build the full nutrition plan.
+Every nutrition plan starts with the athlete completing a detailed questionnaire.
+You can find that here.
+It will review lifestyle, current status, goals, and a health update that allow your coach to build the full nutrition plan.
 From there we expect weekly email check-ins from you in order to make proper adjustments to your plan.
 This part is vital to your success with our program.

 What’s included in the nutrition plan?

 - A nutrition plan personalized for you and your goals